MarcInthaamnouay/lypuppies/README.md

 # Bindings

-The binding is using n-api some good tutorials are available on medium...
+The binding is using n-api.
+There are good starter tutorial on medium as well as some n-api usage example on the node repository.
+You can also check out my code (not the best C code you will ever see though...).

 # JS method exposed

 - GenerateUniquePuppy
+- PuppyBark
-- WIP
+- GetPuppyExpectedLife

 # Install & Usage